Niamh McCoy

 Tour Guide

-Gerry really enjoys showcasing the wonderful stadium to visitors from Ireland and overseas.
-His favourite object on display in the GAA Museum is the original Proclamation of the Irish Republic because he says “it was written by good, intelligent people with a beautiful vision of the Ireland they wanted to be part of.”
+What is your favourite object on display in the GAA Museum and why?
+The Proclamation.
+It was written by good intelligent people with a beautiful vision of the Ireland they wanted to be part of.

 Martin Healy